apache/flink/docs/dev/table/tableApi.md

 Table orders = tableEnv.scan("Orders");
 Table result = orders.distinct();
 {% endhighlight %}
-        <p><b>Note:</b> DISTINCT on a streaming table produces an updating result.
-And for streaming queries the required state to compute the query result might grow infinitely depending on the number of distinct fields.
+        <p><b>Note:</b> For streaming queries the required state to compute the query result might grow infinitely depending on the number of distinct fields.
 Please provide a query configuration with valid retention interval to prevent excessive state size.
 See <a href="streaming.html">Streaming Concepts</a> for details.</p>
       </td>
     </tr>
   </tbody>